Skip to main content

 Your Mental Health Matters

-Remember: what you decide today doesn’t have to be forever, and you can always make adjustments as needed.
-As you go through fertility treatment, especially during this time of the year, try to put the main focus on what’s best for you emotionally.
-Accept that it may mean shaking up holiday traditions or routines.
+What you decide you need or want to do today doesn’t have to be forever, and you can always make adjustments as needed.
+As you go through fertility treatment, especially during this time of the year, try to keep the main focus on what’s best for you emotionally.